 🌐 Don’t have a WordPress website yet?
 No worries.
 You can get WordPress and EDD preinstalled on a server set up and managed just for you with SiteGround Managed EDD Hosting.

-Once you grab your EDD pass, download the EDD Pro plugin from your account dashboard.
+To start, grab your EDD pass and download the EDD Pro plugin from your account dashboard.

 Go to Plugins » Add New » Upload Plugin in your WordPress admin.
-Click Choose File, select the EDD Pro zip file you just downloaded, then click Install Now.
+Click Choose File, select the EDD Pro zip file, then click Install Now.

-After installation completes, click Activate Plugin.
-You’ll see a new Downloads menu item appear in your WordPress sidebar.
+You will see a new Downloads menu item appear in your WordPress sidebar.
+This is your new control center for products and payments.

 Click Get Started to launch the EDD Setup Wizard.
 This wizard asks for basic information like your store name, country, and currency.
 You can connect the Stripe payment gateway during setup or handle this part later in the settings.